✓ Updated February 2026

 Taxis

 Taxis are readily available at the airport, cruise ship docks, and major hotels.
-They are a convenient option for shorter trips or when you don't want the stress of driving, especially after a few tropical drinks.
+They are a convenient option for shorter trips or when you don't want the hassle of driving.
+Most taxis are open-air safari-style vehicles.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.